UNICEF USA and S’well

 At S’well, we understand the growing challenges facing the world’s children -- from climate change and natural disasters to violence and gender inequality.
 Nearly 800 children still die every day due to unsafe drinking water and by 2040, 1 in 4 children will live in areas of extreme water stress.
 For too many girls and women, water is a lifelong burden.
 Collectively they spend about 200 million hours a day gathering water, which is precious time spent away from school and learning.

 But change is possible.
-That’s why S’well committed $1.6 million in support of UNICEF’s work to provide safe water, sanitation and hygiene to the most vulnerable communities around the world.
+That’s why S’well committed $1.35 million in support of UNICEF USA’s work to provide safe water, sanitation and hygiene to the most vulnerable communities around the world.

-Through a commitment of more than $1.4 million since 2017, S’well is supporting UNICEF’s water programs in Madagascar, a country where nearly 50% of the population still lack access to clean water.
-These critical funds are supporting UNICEF to improve access to sustainable water sources, promote safe hygiene practices in schools, and help communities adapt to the impacts of climate change.
+S’well is supporting UNICEF USA’s water programs in Madagascar, a country where nearly 50% of the population still lack access to clean water.
+These critical funds are supporting UNICEF USA to improve access to sustainable water sources, promote safe hygiene practices in schools, and help communities adapt to the impacts of climate change.

-By joining UNICEF in providing access to safe water, we are helping build a brighter future for children in Madagascar.
-Since 2015, support from partners like S’well, UNICEF’s Water, Sanitation and Hygiene (WASH) Program in Madagascar has helped:
+By joining UNICEF USA in providing access to safe water, we are helping build a brighter future for children in Madagascar.
+Since 2015, support from partners like S’well, UNICEF USA’s Water, Sanitation and Hygiene (WASH) Program in Madagascar has helped:

 - 750,000 people gain access to safe water